steven-wolfman/ubc-term-finder/dev-story.md

 [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) (CI) involves frequent commits that are automatically tested for quality control and then integrated into the main codebase.
 This can be paired with continuous delivery and/or deployment (and DevOps processes in general) so that updates rapidly make it to users.

 We'll focus on CI, which is already overkill (of course!) on a tiny, two-person project.
 The quality control can take any form, but typically includes a build and thorough testing.
 At minimum, we would want [unit tests](https://en.wikipedia.org/wiki/Unit_testing) (testing each source code piece indepentently) and [regression tests](https://en.wikipedia.org/wiki/Regression_testing) to avoid reintroducing bugs we fix along the way.
-We'll add to that some basic style/format checking, in other words, everything we've already set up in our `npm test` script.
-Using that script for CI also means we can run the same tests used for CI locally to develop confidence our pull requests will work!
+We'll add to that TypeScript's static type checking and some basic style/format checking; in other words, everything we've already set up in our `npm test` script.
+Using that script for CI also means we can run our CI tests locally to develop confidence that our pull requests will work.

 There are several popular CI platforms including: [Travis CI](https://travis-ci.org/), [CircleCI](https://circleci.com/), [Google Cloud Build](https://cloud.google.com/build), [AWS CodePipeline](https://aws.amazon.com/codepipeline/), and [GitHub Actions](https://docs.github.com/en/actions/guides/about-continuous-integration) (which is based on [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/)).

-Some quick searching around suggested not many meaningful differences between the available options at our scale, and especially because we're happy to suffer a bit of pain configuring in the name of Learning!!
+Some quick searching around suggested not many meaningful differences between the available options at our scale.
 Since we're already using GitHub, we'll work with GitHub Actions.

-GitHub Actions (and the other tools) essentially allows you to hook an event relevant to the software development pipeline to a script and then take action based on the script's results.
-We will likely focus on pushes/pull requests to main as our triggering event, but other possibilities include other common git actions, manual triggers, or scheduled events (via cron syntax).
+All the tools, including GitHub Actions, allow you to hook an event relevant to the software development pipeline to a script and then take action based on the script's results.
+We will likely focus on pushes/pull requests to the main branch as our triggering event.
+Other possibilities in GitHub Actions include other common git actions, manual triggers, and scheduled events (via [cron](https://en.wikipedia.org/wiki/Cron) syntax).
 Actions might include accepting/rejecting a pull request, just flagging that success/failure for manual review, logging results, and notifying stakeholders of the process.
-Configuration is via a [YAML](https://en.wikipedia.org/wiki/YAML) file that specifies the event and its triggered workflow (script with embedded actions/commands).
+We configure Actions via a [YAML](https://en.wikipedia.org/wiki/YAML) file that lists the event and its triggered script, a "[workflow](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions)" in GitHub Actions.

-(YAML is essentially a configuration file language, which is surprising since the obvious acronym expansion if you've seen "YA*" and "*ML" acronyms before is "Yet Another Markup Language".
-Per its Wikipedia page, that is what the acronym originally meant, but since a configuration file isn't a markup file, they backronymed it to "YAML Ain't Markup Language".
+(YAML is essentially a configuration file language.
+That may be surprising if you've seen "YA*" and "*ML" acronyms before and guess YAML means "Yet Another Markup Language".
+Per its Wikipedia page, that is what the acronym originally meant.
+However, a configuration file isn't a markup file.
+So, they backronymed it to "YAML Ain't Markup Language".
 Go figure!)

 ### Getting Started with GitHub Actions

 For a quick start, check out the [GitHub Actions cheat sheet](https://github.github.io/actions-cheat-sheet/actions-cheat-sheet.html).
-For details, check out the [GitHub Actions reference](https://docs.github.com/en/actions/reference), but be aware that syntax like `on.<push|pull_request>.<branches|tags>` means "in the `on:` section (i.e., the value associated with the `on` key) of your YAML document, in the `push` or `pull` subsection, the `branches` or `tags` subsubsection" and `jobs.<job_id>.steps[*].name` means "in the `jobs:` section, in the subsection with the particular name to replace _job_id_ that you chose, in the `steps:` subsubsection, in some entry in the _list_ within that subsubsection, the `name:` section".
-(A list has entries starting with `- `.)
+For details, check out the [GitHub Actions reference](https://docs.github.com/en/actions/reference).
+You may find it easier to read the reference with some examples of the language it uses to describe its YAML syntax:

+- `on.<push|pull_request>.<branches|tags>` means:
+  - in the `on:` section (i.e., the value associated with the `on` key) of your YAML document,
+  - in the `push:` or `pull_request:` subsection,
+  - the `branches:` or `tags:` subsubsection.
+- `jobs.<job_id>.steps[*].name` means
+  - in the `jobs:` section,
+  - in the subsection with the particular name to replace _job_id_ that you chose,
+  - in the `steps:` subsubsection,
+  - in some entry in the _list_ within that subsubsection (where a YAML list has entries starting with `- `),
+  - the `name:` section.

 #### GitHub Actions Starter Workflows

 GitHub Actions has various starter workflows that you see when you click the Actions button on a repo for the first time or when you click the `New workflow` button later.
 You can also see this in the [repo backing that page](https://github.com/actions/starter-workflows).
-(The YAML files are in the direct subdirectories and their descriptions in the `properties` directory beneath that subdirectory.)
-Many of the `npm` based starter workflows use [`npm ci`](https://docs.npmjs.com/cli/v7/commands/npm-ci) which is short for `npm clean-install` (not continuous integration!).
+(The YAML files are in the direct subdirectories of the repo and their descriptions in the `properties` directory beneath that subdirectory.)
+Be aware that the commonly used command [`npm ci`](https://docs.npmjs.com/cli/v7/commands/npm-ci) is short for `npm clean-install` and _not_ continuous integration!

 Here are a few starter workflows of interest to us:

-- [Publishing an npm package on release](https://github.com/actions/starter-workflows/blob/main/ci/npm-publish.yml): This tests the project (via `npm test`), publishes to the npm repository, and publishes to the GitHub Packages repository when a [release](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository) is created.
-It also demonstrates how to use [environment variables](https://docs.github.com/en/actions/reference/environment-variables) and [contexts](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions) including specifically accessing [GitHub secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) like the npm authorization token and how to configure dependencies among jobs (where both the publishing jobs depend on the testing job, but can themselves run in parallel). **HOWEVER**, note that the `$registry-url` syntax and any other `$...` syntax besides [`${{ ... }}` expression syntax](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#about-contexts-and-expressions) (or within shell-specific run commands) is available only in special [workflow templates](https://docs.github.com/en/actions/learn-github-actions/sharing-workflows-with-your-organization#using-a-workflow-template-from-your-organization), not in standard workflows.
-Don't use it!
+- [Publishing an npm package on release](https://github.com/actions/starter-workflows/blob/main/ci/npm-publish.yml): This tests and publishes a project to two repositories (npm and GitHub Packages).
+Specifically, it:

+  - triggers when a [release](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository) is created,
+  - tests the project (via `npm test`),
+  - publishes to the main npm registry and GitHub Packages registry using `npm publish`
+  - configures which registry to publish to by passing different registry URLs as parameters to the [`setup-node` action](https://github.com/actions/setup-node) using [`with`](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepswith)),
+  - uses a [context](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions) to access the npm authorization from the [GitHub secrets](https://docs.github.com/en/actions/reference/encrypted-secrets),
+  - passes that authorization along to the `run` commands using an [environment variable](https://docs.github.com/en/actions/reference/environment-variables), and
+  - uses [`needs`](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idneeds) to configure dependencies among the jobs so that the two publishing jobs can run in parallel but only after the testing job finishes.

+  **HOWEVER**, the `$registry-url` syntax used in this starter workflow is **not** available in a standard workflow.
+We, and probably you as well, are building standard workflows.
+This starter workflow is a special [workflow template](https://docs.github.com/en/actions/learn-github-actions/sharing-workflows-with-your-organization#using-a-workflow-template-from-your-organization).
+Workflow templates use syntax like `$registry-url` or `$default-branch` for variables that are instantiated to specific values when the template is used to create a standard workflow.
+The only `$` syntaxes legal in standard workflows are [`${{ ... }}` expression syntax](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#about-contexts-and-expressions) and perhaps shell-specific syntax used in `run` commands (like normal [bash parameter substitution](https://tldp.org/LDP/abs/html/parameter-substitution.html)).

-- [Testing across node versions](https://github.com/actions/starter-workflows/blob/main/ci/node.js.yml): Uses a [matrix](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix) to generate a factorial testing strategy.
-(In this case, there's only one factor&mdash;the Node version, one of four to test with&mdash;but you can use multiple factors, in which case each combination of factor values is run as a separate job.)
-As above, the `$default-branch` syntax is unavailable in standard workflows.
+- [Testing across node versions](https://github.com/actions/starter-workflows/blob/main/ci/node.js.yml): Tests across many different versions of node.
+Specifically, it uses a [matrix](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix) to generate a [factorial](https://en.wikipedia.org/wiki/Factorial_experiment) testing strategy.
+In this case, there's only one factor&mdash;the Node version, one of four to test with.
+If you use multiple factors, each combination of factor values is run as a separate job.
+Many other special-purpose variations are also possible. **CAUTION:** As above, the `$default-branch` syntax is unavailable in standard workflows.
 Instead, use the name of your default branch, likely `main`.
 - [Sample of a manually triggered workflow](https://github.com/actions/starter-workflows/blob/main/automation/manual.yml): Demonstrates how to set up a workflow that triggers manually via a UI or an API call.
-Among other things, shows how these commands can accept parameters.
+Among other things, this starter workflow shows how these commands can accept parameters.
 - [Welcome message to new contributors](https://github.com/actions/starter-workflows/blob/main/automation/greetings.yml): Invokes a built-in interaction to greet new participants on their first pull request or issue.

 ### Setting Up the Workflow File

-GitHub Actions looks for your workflows in `.github/workflows` for `.yml` and `.yaml` files.
+GitHub Actions looks for your workflows in `.github/workflows` in files with `.yml` or `.yaml` extensions.
 We want to create a workflow that runs on pushes and pull requests to the `main` branch.
 So, we'll start in our `.github/workflows/ci.yml` file with:

 ```yaml
 name: Continuous Integration